rsksmart/RSKIPs/IPs/RSKIP529.md

 A method will be added to allow the Union Bridge contract address to set the current `super event` value in storage.

 - If the caller is not the Union Bridge contract address then it should revert.
-- It should receive a non-empty array of bytes whose length is at most 128 bytes, which it then stores under the `superEvent` storage key of the Bridge contract.
+- It should receive an array of bytes whose length is at most 128 bytes, which it then stores under the `superEvent` storage key of the Bridge contract.
 - If there is an already existing value under the `superEvent` storage key of the Bridge contract, it will be overriden by the new value.

 **Method signature:**